pgchamberlin/chintz/README.md

 ### Work in progress

-This is work in progress unversioned spec.
-Will solidify soon :-)
+This spec is work in progress and is unversioned.

 ## Chintz Library